 Many Japanese craftsmen often have an emotional attachment to their gennou.
-Perhaps this is because, unlike saws, chisels, and planes that are gradually but inevitably sharpened away until almost nothing remains, or squares or making gauges that loose tolerance or wear out, a quality gennou will last for a lifetime relatively unchanged other than the occasional replacement handle.
+Perhaps this is because, unlike saws, chisels, and planes that are gradually but inevitably sharpened away until almost nothing remains, or squares or marking gauges that loose tolerance or wear out, a quality gennou will last for a lifetime relatively unchanged other than the occasional replacement handle.
 A good gennou is a simple, reliable, hardworking friend that never complains.
 It doesn’t have a pigtail; It doesn’t need to be sharpened.
-And most importantly, it will never ask a dangerous question like “do these pants make my butt look big?”
+And most importantly, it will never ask to borrow your truck, or pose a dangerous question like “do these pants make my butt look huge?”

-The steel used is typically designated SK, a standard high-carbon tool steel made in Japan used for making hammers, axes, and many other tools.
-It is very similar chemically speaking to 01 steel in the Americas.
-Not as pure as Hitachi Metal’s Shirogami or Aogami steel, but still completely adequate for hammers.
-I wouldn’t pay extra for a gennou head made from Shirogami or Aogami steel, and you shouldn’t either
+The steel used for modern gennou is typically a standard, high-carbon Japanese tool steel used for making hammers, axes, and many other tools and designated “SK.”
+Chemically, it is very similar to 01 steel in the Americas; Not as pure as Hitachi Metal’s Shirogami or Aogami steels, of course, but still completely adequate for hammers.
+I wouldn’t pay extra for a gennou head made from Shirogami steel, much less purple-anodized unobtanium, and you shouldn’t either

 Another irregularity commonly seen in the eyes of poor-quality gennou is rough interior walls.
-You would think that rough walls would hold onto the tenon better, and perhaps they do compared to highly-polished walls, but rough, uneven walls tend to wear-out the tenon and cause it to loosen over time.
-Imagine the vibrations the tenon is forced to absorb through those walls and the grinding motion between wall surface and handle that results.
+You would think that rough walls would generate higher friction and grip the tenon better, and perhaps they do compared to highly-polished walls, but rough, uneven walls tend to wear-out the wooden tenon of the handle causing it to loosen over time.
+Imagine the vibrations the tenon is forced to absorb through those walls and the grinding action between wall surface and handle that results.

-An intentional irregularity frequently seen is end walls (versus the longer side walls) that are sloped from each opening towards the center of the eye, essentially making the eye bulge inwards in the center.
+An intentional irregularity frequently seen is end walls (versus the longer side walls) that are sloped from each opening towards the center of the eye, essentially making the eye bulge inwards at its center.
 The purpose of these bulges is to crush the wood of the tenon when it is forced into the eye, increasing friction, while also providing a dovetail-like area for the steel wedge to expand the eye back into.
-It is a reasonable solution for rough, irregular eyes in low-cost hammers to be used by amateurs, but one that the craftsman that truly understands gennou and wants a lifetime tool finds undesireable.
+It’s a reasonable solution for rough, irregular eyes in low-cost hammers to be used by amateurs, but one that the craftsmen who truly understands gennou and wants a lifetime tool finds undesirable.
 We will touch on this detail more in future posts.

 A difficult question I am frequently asked is “how much irregularity is acceptable?”
 The answer is simple: If you think it is too irregular, then it is, because the work to correct the defect or compensate for it will all be on you.

-Please understand that properly correcting major defects in hammer eyes is hard work.
-It takes time, concentration, a good eye, a flashlight, and a deft hand with skinny files and rulers to remove just the right amount of metal in just the right places inside that narrow eye, a task that is much more difficult than removing metal on an exposed surface because the files are thin, it’s hard to see what you’re doing, you don’t have much leverage, and consistently making a straight pass is not easy.
+Please understand that correcting major defects in hammer eyes is hard work.
+It takes time, concentration, a good eye, a flashlight, and a deft hand with skinny files and rulers to remove just the right amount of metal in just the right places inside that narrow eye, a task that is much more difficult than removing metal on an exposed surface because the files are thin and bendy, it’s hard to see what you’re doing, you don’t have much leverage, and consistently making a straight pass is not easy.
+Blisters will bloom.
+Patience will be tried.
+Sanity may quiver.
 Try it yourself and you will quickly see why.

-I hate to say it, but our Beloved Customers should watch out for one last defect when purchasing an expensive handmade gennou head.
+I hate to say it, but Beloved Customers and Gentle Readers should beware of one last defect when purchasing an expensive handmade gennou head.
 A perfect eye is truly a difficult thing to make, certainly more difficult than making a head cosmetically beautiful.
 Unfortunately, one or two famous blacksmiths (who shall remain unnamed in this series of articles, so don’t ask) have earned a reputation among knowledgeable professional woodworkers in Japan for occasionally making gennou with skewampus, eyes.
 Caveat emptor, baby.
-She may wear high-heels, a short skirt and be beautifully made-up, but if she has a curly tail and oinks she’s probably be a pig, unless she’s a boor.
+She may wear high-heels, a short skirt and be beautifully made-up, but if she has a curly tail and oinks she’s probably a pig, unless she’s a trans-boor.

-If you cannot hold and eyeball an expensive gennou head before concluding the transaction, at least make sure you purchase from someone with a solid guarantee, one with no weasel-words and that reimburses you for return shipping, like C&S Tools’s guarantee does.
+If you cannot hold and inspect an expensive gennou head in-person before concluding the transaction, at least make sure you purchase from someone with a solid guarantee, one without weasel-words and that reimburses you for return shipping, like C&S Tools’ guarantee does.
 A guarantee that you must argue about and then spend more money to benefit from is less than half a guarantee IMO.